cloudflare/cloudflare-docs/content/support/Third-Party Software/Content Management System (CMS)/Using Cloudflare and Drupal Five Easy Recommended Steps.md

 **Step #1**

 Install the [Cloudflare Drupal plugin](https://drupal.org/project/cloudflare) to restore visitor IP information.
-Since Cloudflare acts as a proxy for sites using our network, Cloudflare’s IPs are going to show in your logs, including comments, unless you install something to restore the original visitor IP.
+Since Cloudflare acts as a proxy for sites using our network, Cloudflare's IPs are going to show in your logs, including comments, unless you install something to restore the original visitor IP.

 Why should you install the plugin?

 If you receive a lot of comments or spam on your blog, you may mistakenly believe that Cloudflare is spamming you.
 Some other Drupal plugins or extensions may also rely on the original visitor IP for the  services to work properly and reduce false alerts.

-Note: You don’t need to worry about this if you activated through a certified Cloudflare [certified Cloudflare Hosting partner](https://www.cloudflare.com/partners/technology-partners/), since they already [restore visitor IPs](https://support.cloudflare.com/hc/articles/200170786) by default.
+Note: You don't need to worry about this if you activated through a certified Cloudflare [certified Cloudflare Hosting partner](https://www.cloudflare.com/partners/technology-partners/), since they already [restore visitor IPs](https://support.cloudflare.com/hc/articles/200170786) by default.

 **Step #2**

-Create a [Page Rule](https://support.cloudflare.com/hc/articles/200168306) to exclude the Drupal admin or Drupal login sections from Cloudflare’s caching and performance features.
+Create a [Page Rule](https://support.cloudflare.com/hc/articles/200168306) to exclude the Drupal admin or Drupal login sections from Cloudflare's caching and performance features.
 You can access Page Rules in the [Rules app](https://support.cloudflare.com/hc/en-us/articles/200172336-How-do-I-create-a-PageRule-).

 Why do this?